StorageNewsletter.com is published by Micro-Journal, SARL de presse, a private company founded in 1976.

 Editor and publisher, Jean-Jacques Maleval, is a well-known veteran data storage expert with over 20 years of activity in computer journalism.

-He is married to Isabelle and they have two boys, Benjamin and Boris.
-During his free time, Jean-Jacques enjoys the company with his children, extended family and friends, and engages in hobbies that include do-it-yourself, drum, and basket-ball.
+He is married to Isabelle and they have two boys, Benjamin and Boris, and two grandchildren, Anouk and Sasha.
+During his free time, he enjoys the company with his children, extended family and friends, and engages in hobbies that include do-it-yourself, drum, and basketball.
 His dream: to have his own vineyard in the French Lot department to produce just one liter of Cahors red wine per day.